About the Book

 For Jubie Watts, the summer of 1954 will be memorable for all the wrong reasons as the fabric of her family life is torn apart by an act of racism in an era where the segregation laws are being repealed.
 Although the Watts family may look like the ideal family from the outside, the reality is vastly different as Bill Watts is an abusive alcoholic who cheats on his wife.
 Jubie’s main source of comfort is Mary, the family’s coloured maid, who is far more involved in the children’s lives than their own mother and whom Jubie adores.

 The harsh realities of life in the south are about to hit Jubie hard when her mother decides to take the children to visit their uncle in Florida and Mary goes with them.
-The further south they travel, the more obvious the racism towards Mary becomes and Jubie is left perplexed as to why anyone would want to be mean to Mary because of the colour of her skin.
 When a vicious assault leaves Mary dead, Jubie is devastated by her loss and even more dismayed when her mother says they can’t go to Mary’s funeral.

 As you would expect, racism is a central theme running throughout, however it is also a mixed bag.
 I liked how Jubie’s mother behaved in an ambiguous way around Mary, such as not being overtly racist but always making sure Mary knew her place, which struck me as being honest and real.
 Additionally, I also liked how the acts of racism were seen to become increasingly hostile the further south the family went which I assume represents the differing attitudes of the era.
 Unfortunately, the letdown comes with the author relying a little too much on the reader being au fait with the topic of segregation so there’s not much exposition on the subject which seems incredible considering what was going on.
 The Brown v Board of Education case declaring segregation in schools as unlawful was a landmark one in American history, but it is only mentioned in passing in the book so its importance is never fully realised.
 In fact, if the book hadn’t been set in the summer months when schools were out, we could’ve witnessed everything through the eyes of Jubie when she returned to school in the fall.